andre3000y/bsc-phase-two-project/README.md

    ├──exploratory
       ├──Andre
       ├──Cameron
+├──Phase 2 presi.pdf PDF of the presentation
-└── README           README for viewers of this project
+└── README.md        README for viewers of this project